springinpractice/sip-blog/source/_posts/2013-09-14-optimistic-locking-with-spring-data-rest.markdown

         public void setVersion(Long version) { this.version = version; }
     }

-Notice the `@EntityListener` annotation.
+Notice the `@EntityListeners` annotation.
 This tells JPA which class will listen for JPA lifecycle events.
 Here's the `OptimisticLockListener`.

     package myapp.repo.listener;